python/cpython/Doc/library/pathlib.rst

        PosixPath('setup.py'),
        PosixPath('test_pathlib.py')]

-   By default, :meth:`Path.rglob` does not follow symlinks.
+   By default, :meth:`Path.rglob` does not follow symlinks when expanding a pattern.
 Set *follow_symlinks* to true to visit symlinks to directories.

    .. audit-event:: pathlib.Path.rglob self,pattern pathlib.Path.rglob